Motutapu Island: Geography

 Today the island lacks the forest cover of neighbouring Rangitoto Island and most areas are limited to grass and wet meadows.
-There are few large trees on the island but a reforestation project has been carried out by The Motutapu Restoration Trust.
+There are few large trees on the island but a reforestation project has been carried out by the Motutapu Restoration Trust.
 The project has brought back many indigenous flora to various sections of the island.

 In March 2013, two shallow earthquakes situated beneath Motutapu Island measuring 3.1 and 3.9 shook the Auckland area.
 Fears they could be a sign of a looming eruption at nearby Rangitoto Island were allayed by geologists, who said they were caused by fault lines, not volcanic activity.

 History

-Motutapu has an occupation history that encompasses virtually the full span of New Zealand settlement.
-It was one of the earliest places inhabited both by Polynesians, and later by Europeans in the Auckland region.
-The earliest evidence for occupation of Motutapu dates to before the eruption of Rangitoto in c.
-AD 1400.
+Motutapu was one of the earliest places inhabited both by Polynesians, and later by Europeans in the Auckland region.
+The earliest evidence for occupation of Motutapu dates to before the eruption of Rangitoto, circa 1400 AD.
 The eruption smothered Motutapu in ash and caused widespread deforestation, but also produced friable soils suitable for gardening.
 Archaeological deposits bracketing the ash suggest the eruption prompted a shift from broad-spectrum hunting of forest birds to intensive marine exploitation and horticulture.
 Numerous kumara pits were later found by archeologists.
 Archaeological surveys of the island undertaken since the 1960s have shown that the island was used as an area to manufacture adze (toki) between AD1400 and AD1500, using the greywacke found on the island.

 Following the eruption Motutapu is reported to have been visited by both the Arawa and Tainui canoes and was subsequently settled by the Tainui ancestors of the Ngāi Tai ki Tāmaki.
 The island's traditional.
 Te Motu Tapu a Taikehu ("The Sacred island of Taikehu"), is a reference to a tohunga of the Tainui canoe.
 Ngāi Tai maintained rights of occupation from that time until its eventual sale with only minor incursions from other groups.
 The Ngāti Huarere of Arawa descent claimed bird snaring rights over the kākā (native parrot) by right of conquest, and from the 18th century reciprocal fishing rights were negotiated with Ngāti Pāoa on Waiheke Island.
 In the 1820s many of the islands in the Hauraki Gulf, including Motutapu, were evacuated in response to the threat of Hongi Hika and the Ngāpuhi armed with muskets.
 Many of the Hauraki tribes retreated south, and the Ngāi Tai are said to have taken refuge at Maungatautari.
-Occasional ventures were made back to former territories in the gulf, sometimes not without consequence, as with when a local fishing party was attacked by at Motutapu by Ngapuhi with several casualties.
+Occasional ventures were made back to former territories in the gulf, sometimes not without consequence, as with when a local fishing party was attacked at Motutapu by Ngapuhi with several casualties.
 From 1836 many of the evacuated territories were resettled, and the Ngai Tai remained on Motutapu until the northern part of the island was sold to Tom Maxwell in 1840.
 Since the 1840s, the island has been worked as a pastoral farm, with farming settlements centred around Emu Bay and Home Bay.